-The actuarial assumptions used in the June 30, 2017, valuation were based on a standard set of assumptions that the actuary has used for similar valuations, and modified as appropriate for the District.
+The actuarial assumptions used in the June 30, 2019, valuation were based on a standard set of assumptions that the actuary has used for similar valuations, and modified as appropriate for the District.

-The long-term expected rate of return was determined using a building-block method in which bestestimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the OPEB plan's target asset allocation as of June 30, 2018, are summarized in the following table:
+The expected long-term return on trust assets was derived from information published by CalPERS for CERBT Strategy 1.
+CalPERS determined its return using a building-block method and best-estimate ranges of expected future real rates of return for each major asset class (expected returns, net of OPEB plan investment expense and inflation).
+The target allocation and best estimates of geometric real rates of return published by CalPERS for each major class are summarized in the following table as of June 30, 2019: